AndreasHeger/CGATReport/doc/Glossary.rst

    track
       A data set, for example species like "frog", "mouse", and "dog".

+   tracks
+      see :term:`track`

    slice
-      A slice through a data set, for example gender like "male" and "female".
+      A measurement of a data set, for example 'height', 'weight', but also a slice of subset of data, for example gender like "male" and "female"

+   slices
+      see :term:`slice`

    tracker
       A python function or functor returning data, see